sency-ai/smkit-ui-android-demo/CustomizedAssessment.md

 # Customized Assessment

 > The customized assessment enables you to create a personalized evaluation using the exercises and movements from our [Movement catalog](https://github.com/sency-ai/smkit-sdk/blob/main/SDK-Movement-Catalog.md), tailored to your professional standards or personal preferences.
-> Exercises are programmatically. please refer to the [Constraints](#cons) Section Below

 - **Initialization**:
   To start a Custom Assessment, create an `SMWorkout` object.

 - **SMWorkout**